 - National Energy Research Scientific Computing Center (NERSC): Supports DOE-funded projects requiring high-performance computing (HPC).

-Adam also shared his personal journey, the challenges he faces in his role, and some exciting ongoing projects, including a genome-based LLM.
+Adam also shared his personal journey, the challenges he faces in his role and some exciting ongoing projects, including a genome-based large language model (LLM).

 Key highlights of the tour included: